 Licenses and Creative Commons

-Creative Commons is a non-profit organisation that works to assist people in sharing their creative work with the help of their legal tools.
+Creative Commons is a non-profit organization that works to assist people in sharing their creative work with the help of their legal tools.
 All the websites listed below allow you to download their images and use them however you like.
 But there are two types of creative commons licenses you should be aware of.
 Creative Commons Zero is a license that allows you to use an image in whichever way you want, without any legal requirements.
-On the other hand, creative commons with attribution means that you can use an image according to your requirement, but you have to credit the creator of the image.
+On the other hand, creative commons with attribution means that you can use an image according to your requirement, but you must credit the creator of the image.

 Now, let’s move on to the stuff you have been waiting to hear about.
 Here is our grand list.

 This site is famous for its simple and brilliant search feature and its stock of incredible images.
 All of the images are licensed while most of them do not require attribution.

 Ever since our team stumbled onto Unsplash, they can’t seem to get enough of it.
 The pictures here are so cool and hip that people like me just can’t stop looking and thinking which one to download.
 Launched in 2013, on Tumblr, Unsplash was an in-house side project where the founders wanted to share extra pictures they had from projects, turned out to be a hit when eager photographers started posting in order to be known and featured.
 Unsplash is considered the best website for high-resolution stock images on the internet.
 The website releases ten new and incredible photos every ten days and is licensed under the Creative Commons.
 The best part – you can use these pictures anywhere like you could even print them on T-shirts or mugs or wherever and make money out it.
 Not too good thing for the creative artist but we are not complaining now.